for Regional Volunteers

 Contact information for local car and van rental agencies can be provided, if necessary.

-*Keep in mind that roads in eastern Kentucky are often curvy, narrow, at various elevations, and are sometimes unpaved or in need of repair.
+*Keep in mind that roads in East Kentucky are often curvy, narrow, at various elevations, and are sometimes unpaved or in need of repair.
 Large vehicles, like buses, are difficult to maneuver on many of these roadways and present safety hazards.
 Please allow plenty of time for driving to and from worksites!